Vincenzo Monti: Biography

+In these years Monti wrote Il beneficio (1805), celebrating the coronation of the emperor, Il bardo della selva nera (1806) - a classical-Romantic pastiche influenced especially by Ossian and the bardic verse of Thomas Gray La spada di Federigo (1806), and various other works, in a variety of forms, in which Napoleon was either directly or indirectly honoured.
+His translation of the Iliad in versi sciolti, which appeared in 1810, is often regarded as the most beautiful of the Italian versions of this much-translated work and Monti's poetic masterpiece.

-After the fall of Napoleon in 1815, Monti tries to win back the Austrian regime with his last poems "Il mistico omaggio" and "Il ritorno di Astrea", before committing to the development of Italian linguistics during his last years.
+After the fall of Napoleon in 1815, Monti tried to win back the Austrian regime with his last poems Il mistico omaggio and Il ritorno di Astrea, before committing to the development of Italian linguistics during his last years.
+His later years were embittered by ill-health and by financial worries.
+He adopted a conservative standpoint and in his last poem, the Sermone sulla mitologia (1825), he roundly condemned Romantic aesthetics and defended the rights of the new literature to use mythological material, as he himself was doing in Le nozze di Cadmo e d'Ermione (1825).

+Monti's poetry is notable for its rational polish and its formal elegance.
+A staunch classicist, he defended the value of the imaginative and evocative use of mythology (cf. La Musogonia, 1793-7), as opposed to the emotional emphasis of the Romantics (cf. the polemical Sermone sulla mitologia, 1825).

 Criticism

 Many authors have given different opinions about the poet's value.
 Two factors are generally agreed upon, but they are given different weight yielding a more or less favourable judgement: the lack of ideals and authenticity, and the superior technical skills.

-In the fast-changing political scenario of his time, Monti appears not to live up to his ideals: he is blamed from the political point of view for being first an opposer to the French revolution, then an open supporter of Napoleon, then eventually a supporter of the Austrian Empire.
+In the fast-changing political scenario of his time, Monti appears not to live up to his ideals: he is blamed from the political point of view for being first an opposer to the French Revolution, then an open supporter of Napoleon, then eventually a supporter of the Austrian Empire.
 Furthermore, he is accused of expressing insincere feelings in his works and of only caring about the formal aspects of his productions.